 Jill Martin wowed in red gowns created by top designers including

-Carolina Herrera, Nicole Miller, Carmen Marc Valvo
+Carolina Herrera, Nicole Miller, Carmen Marc Valvoand

 Lagi Nadeau, Annina King, and

 Sarah Lillerfrom Fashion Incubator programs housed at Macy's in

 "It's an exciting night for the leaders in the fight against heart disease and icons of fashion to come together," said

 Martine Reardon, chief marketing officer of Macy's.
 "With the star power of both celebrities and designers, including the young designers of the Fashion Incubators housed at Macy's across the country, this was an evening that gave credence to the true power of red and its ability to unite so many in the movement for women's heart health.
 Macy's is proud of our 10 years and

 $46 million in support of Go Red For Women, and we were honored to be a part of tonight's incredible Red Dress Collection 2014 show."

 More than 900 fashion-forward, health-minded attendees turned out in red to support the cause.
 The event kicked off with

 Nancy Brown, chief executive officer of the American Heart Association, welcoming the audience.

 Star Jones, who is a heart disease survivor and an American Heart Association National Volunteer, shared her passionate heart story and introduced the premier of Go Red For Women's new digital film,

+The Common Thread.
 Twenty-two celebrities then walked the runway in their own style—some walking, dancing, and even twirling—to make a statement in red, dressed by both world-renowned designers as well as emerging designers in the fashion incubator programs at Macy's.

 The Fashion Incubator program provides six emerging designers each in

-with the resources – including work space, mentoring and workshops/classes to launch their careers in fashion.
+San Francisco with the resources – including work space, mentoring and workshops/classes to launch their careers in fashion.

-The Chicago Fashion Incubator at Macy's on State Street
+The Chicago Fashion Incubator at Macy's on State Street,

 Philadelphia Fashion Incubator at Macy's Center City and the

 Fashion Incubator San Francisco at Macy's Union Square are each individual 501(C)3 not-for-profits housed at Macy's with strong community and industry support in their respective cities.
 One designer was chosen from each city to present a red dress at last night's show.

 a designer with the